-Eyelashes are one of your most prominent facial features and one of the first things people notice.
+Eyelashes are one of your most prominent facial features, and oftentimes, one of the first things people notice about a person's appearance.
 Women have been trying to possess thicker, fuller, and dark eyelashes for a long time.
-Long eyelashes are viewed as a sign of femininity and beauty in most cultures around the world.
-There are entire aisles at the store specifically for your eyelashes, because of this you may think that your eyelashes are biologically different from the hairs on your head.
-Actually, your eyelashes grow in much the same way as the other hairs on your body.
-Each hair goes through a series of phases as it grows and then falls out:
+In many cultures around the world, long eyelashes are viewed as a sign of femininity and beauty.
+Let's be real for a moment if you've ever been to the beauty stores, Sephora or Ulta, you will know there are entire aisles dedicated to eyelashes, and because of this, you may think that your eyelashes are biologically different from the hairs on your head when in reality, your eyelashes grow the same way as every other hair on your body.

 A reduction in eyelashes can be defined as hypotrichosis, a medical term used to describe a condition in which natural hair growth does not occur.
 Eyelash hypotrichosis is a condition where somebody has an inadequate amount of eyelashes.
 Symptoms of eyelash hypotrichosis are slow growth of eyelashes, brittle/thin lashes, or a loss of or no eyelash growth in certain areas.

-There are several options on the market today for women to enhance the appearance of their eyelashes.
-The most common products include mascara, artificial eyelashes, eyelash serums, eyelash transplantation, and Latisse.
-These options vary in effectiveness and longevity, we will discuss them in more detail below.
+There are several options on the market today for people to enhance the appearance of their eyelashes.

-The ideals of physical beauty have changed over time, but the one thing that never seems to change is the role of eyes in defining beauty.
+The ideals of physical beauty have changed over time, but one thing that never seems to change is the role of eyes in defining beauty.
 Most cultures around the world place a high value on long, thick lashes because they are considered a sign of femininity and beauty.
-It is no wonder women are trying to find ways to enhance their lashes as this is associated with enhanced beauty.
+It is no wonder women are trying to find ways to enhance their lashes, as this is associated with enhanced beauty.